Tobotis/QueueDiscordBot/README.md

 # QueueDiscordBot

 TODO:
-- Add your bot token in the last line of main.py
+- Add your bot token in the ENV-Variable "queuebottoken"